Recycling Required for Construction and Demolition Projects

 New requirements have been adopted for new construction, remodeling and demolition activities in Seattle.
 Learn how you can recycle more and what requirements affect your jobs and properties.

-About 62% of construction and demolition (C&D) waste was recycled from Seattle projects in 2013 and another 4% was “beneficially used” as industrial boiler fuel.
-Seattle City Council has adopted a goal for recycling 70% of construction waste by 2020.
-To reach this goal, Seattle Public Utilities has:
+“The amount of construction materials generated at Seattle job sites increased greatly in 2014 to around 500,000 tons.
+Around 64% of this was recycled from Seattle projects and another 8% was “beneficially used” as industrial boiler fuel for a total landfill disposal diversion rate of over 72% - an increase over 2013.
+The Seattle City Council has adopted a goal for recycling 70% of the construction waste Citywide by 2020 (not including “beneficial use”).
+To reach this goal, Seattle Public Utilities implemented the following set of programs: